jobial-io/scase/README.md

 ### Cats Effect

+Although **Scase** is internally built on Cats Effect, it is implemented using the "tagless final" pattern which makes the API agnostic to the effect type chosen by the application developer.
-**Scase** is built on Cats Effect.
-The usual effect types in Cats effect (IO, for example) are supported.
+Of course, it supports the effect types provided by Cats Effect itself (IO, for example).

 ### ZIO